thosoo/llama-copilot-proxy/README.md

 ## FAQ

 **Q: Can I use this proxy with any LLM model?**
-A: The proxy works with llama.cpp-compatible models that support OpenAI function calling format and chat templates.
-For best results, use models with tool support and start llama-server with `--jinja`.
+A: The proxy works with llama.cpp-compatible models that support OpenAI function calling format, GGUF format, and chat templates.
+For best results, use models with tool and multimodal support and start llama-server with `--jinja` and `--mm` if needed.

 **Q: Does this proxy support streaming responses?**
 A: Yes, it maintains server-sent events for real-time streaming, compatible with VS Code Copilot.